TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/FindAReview.rst

-If you are in any way involved in the review (e.g. you are author, reviewer or you made changes), you will get a notification about it to your email adress.
+If you are in any way involved in the review (e.g. you are author, reviewer or you made changes), you will get a notification about it to your email address.
 The notification contains a link.